xzhaos/VSCodeExplainer/README.md

 ## HOW TO USE!?

-Once the extension is installed, you can use the command **Code Explainer: Explain** to get an explanation for any piece of code.
+Once the extension is installed, you can select the code you want to get explaination and then righ click and select `Explain` in the menu.
-All you have to do is select the piece of code you want the explanation for and hit `Ctrl + shift + p` and search for explain.

 Alternatively, you can also open `Code-explainer` by clicking the icon and paste the code in the input box.

-you can use the command **Code Explainer: Generate Code** to generate any piece of code.
-All you have to do is select the comment which includes the instruction you want the code to do and hit `Ctrl + shift + p` and search for Generate Code.
+For code generation, you can select the comment which includes the instruction you want the code to do and then right click to get context menu and select `Generate Code`.

 ### Explain Code